Camping is a wonderful time to explore and learn, this extends to starting down the path of cooking too.

 This modernized recipe I created is far more successful and suggests making it at a campsite for a dessert when you have established fire coals and time to let it cook through.

 Bread is a tricky thing to make but when you go old-school back to soda versions rather than yeast or sourdough it becomes so easy a child can make it.

 The simple needing process is just like using playdough so can easily be delegated.

-The cooking using charcoal is set by counting the briquettes for above and below, counting practice for a real-life need? sounds like an educational moment to me.
+The cooking using charcoal is set by counting the briquettes above and below, counting practice for a real-life need? sounds like an educational moment to me.

 10. Campfire Pizza Rolls

-Every kid loves pizza, so this is an easy to make camping version in a roll then cooked in the campfire’s coals.
+Every kid loves pizza, so this is an easy-to-make camping version in a roll then cooked in the campfire’s coals.

 The photo is of a ‘supreme’ pizza but by working together to lay out a variety of ingredients everyone can build and cook a pizza that they like.
 Make sure all the ingredients can be eaten raw and it takes the pressure off the cooking process.